Dr. Heyn has a has a PhD in Applied Exercise Physiology/Gerontology followed by two post-doctoral fellowships in:

 - neurologic and disability aging rehabilitation research supported by the National Institute of Disability and Rehabilitation Research (NIDRR), and

 - geriatric medicine research with emphasis in clinical trial and pharmacological studies supported by the National Institute on Aging (NIA/NIH).

-She joined the faculty of the University of Colorado Anschutz Medical Campus in 2004 where she is currently an Assistant Professor in the Department of Physical Medicine and Rehabilitation.
+She joined the faculty of the University of Colorado Anschutz Medical Campus in 2004 where she is currently an Associate Professor in the Department of Physical Medicine and Rehabilitation.
 During her Rehabilitation Research Fellowship at the University of Texas Medical Branch at Galveston, she developed unique evidence-based rehabilitation medicine methods and outcomes research under the mentorship of Dr. Ken Ottenbacher.